Please forgive temporary problems with photos.

 A package showed up from Eastwood.
 This is a zinc electroplating kit.
 Now I can go through that bin of rusty bolts and find the special ones that can be refinished and made like new again.
 This process is a little over my usual limit on dangerous chemicals and waste products that have to be disposed of in special ways.
 I'm about to find out if small-scale electroplating is worth the trouble.

 Alternator brackets needed work.
-The ones I took off look like they were cut from a piece of sheet metal with tin snips.
-Not exactly sturdy, if you know what I mean.
-My new top adjustment bracket will of course have to be curved and chromed to match the alternator case.
-The brackets have been cut and bent, ready for welding, grinding, and finishing.
+The ones I took off look like they were cut from sheet metal with tin snips.
+Not very sturdy, which might explain why there were two peices per side.
+In fact, these "brackets" worked much better than many sturdier attempts I've seen.
+The new adjustment bracket for my chrome alternator will of course have to be curved and chromed to match.
+The new lower "H" bracket has been cut, and bent.
+Ready for welding, grinding, and finishing.

 Finished welding, grinding, and test-fit my alternator brackets.
-The top bracket bolts to the original top adjuster bracket.
-I have a set of original generator brackets, and a rebuilt "C" generator, just in case I end up going back to 6 volts.
-I don't want to change anything that isn't a simple bolt-on part to put it back the way it was.
-The designation "C" generator refers to the final digit in the model designation.
-The 9N tractors had "A" or "B" generators.
-Both of those are rare.
-The "C" generator is correct for this tractor and also not too hard to find.
+The top bracket bolts to the original top adjuster bracket in the cylinder head.
+I have a set of original generator brackets, and a rebuilt generator, just in case I end up going back to 6 volts.
+I don't want to change anything going to 12 volts that isn't a simple bolt-on part.
+The generator, that came in a box of old parts with the tractor, appears to be the correct 3-brush model No. 2N10000.
+This generator is very similar to the 3-brush generators used on the 9N tractors.
+The adjustment screw on the back of the case was used to adjust generator output voltage.
+These early systems used something called a cutout relay between the generator and battery to control how the generator charged the battery.

 The wiring harness is done.
 It was fitted, and then removed so it wouldn't be trashed while other work was being finished.